kahagon/php-repl/README.md

 ----------

 When before entering loop, the REPL script include files.
-If you type fixed code every time, exclude these code to a PHP file, and save php-repl/include directory.
+If you type fixed code every time, exclude these code to a PHP file, and save it to php-repl/include directory.
 Files for include are sorted with prefix of filename as integer number.
 You may be numbering files as you need.
 For example,